withastro/docs/src/pages/en/reference/configuration-reference.md

 **Default:** `"."` (current working directory)
 </p>

 You should only provide this option if you run the `astro` CLI commands in a directory other than the project root directory.
-Usually, this option is provided via the CLI instead of the `astro.config.js` file, since Astro needs to know your project root before it can locate your config file.
+Usually, this option is provided via the CLI instead of the `astro.config.mjs` file, since Astro needs to know your project root before it can locate your config file.

 If you provide a relative path (ex: `--project-root: './my-project'`) Astro will resolve it against your current working directory.